Nodular melanoma is a type of skin cancer. It is the most aggressive form of melanoma because it grows and spreads quickly and can often go unnoticed.

 Superficial spreading melanoma

 This is the most common form of melanoma, and it usually appears in younger people.
-It accounts for around 70 percent of all melanoma cases.
+It accounts for around

 Superficial spreading melanoma grows along the top layer of skin for some time before growing more deeply.
 It is most likely to develop on the trunk in males, on the legs in females, and on the upper back in both sexes.